runfothemountains/Harvest-Q/README.md

 Respectfully,
 **The Harvest Q Team**

-**Quick Note for Judges:**
-We’ve included an interactive demo  to showcase how Harvest Q works.

-Please scroll down to the interactive demo.

 ## Documentation & Testing
 Supporting evidence, screenshots, and test cases are stored in the [/docs](/docs) folder:
 - **HarvestQ_Input_Output.PNG** – Watsonx model input/output examples